 Traffic Diversion Program

-Welcome to the Traffic Diversion Program of Columbus City Attorney, Richard C. Pfeiffer, Jr. Here you can learn about the Traffic Diversion Program’s goals and the details of the program.
+Welcome to the Traffic Diversion Program of Columbus City Attorney.
+Here you can learn about the Traffic Diversion Program’s goals and the details of the program.

 Goals